markspit93/AutoTechno/README.md

 **NOTE: DI.FM Premium Required**.

-* Download Favorites in PLS from DI.FM.
-* Update `ChannelHelper.kt` with the channel ids from the PLS.
 * Make sure Android *and Android Auto* is set to allow apps from unknown sources.
 Use some internet search tool for instructions.
 * Deploy to Android Device.
     * If you're having problems, try to disable "Instant Run".